 To the extent possible, the City will attempt to match its investments with anticipated cash flow requirements.
-The City will not directly invest in securities maturing more than 3 years from the date of purchase.

 16.0 INTERNAL CONTROL

 In conjunction with the annual financial audit, the City's external auditor shall perform a compliance audit of the effectiveness of management controls on investments and adherence to the established investment policies as set forth in this document.